Disposing of Evidence

 The absent workaholic excuses neglecting the children because she’s working for their futures.
 The abuser blames a violent fit of rage on loving too much.
 We excuse the rude comment as a necessary stern correction.
 We cast nasty behaviors in a positive light by falsely attributing goodness to the evil, obscuring behaviors in need of change.
 Our cognitive interpretation game eases cognitive dissonance that accompanies conflict between ideal visions of ourselves and the reality of our behaviors.

-Robert Trivers, a Professor of Anthropology and Biological Sciences at Rutgers University, wrote, “so powerful is our tendency to rationalize that negative evidence is often immediately greeted with criticism, distortion, and dismissal so that not much dissonance need be suffered, nor change of opinion required” (2011, Kindle location 2,565).
+“So powerful is our tendency to rationalize that negative evidence is often immediately greeted with criticism, distortion, and dismissal so that not much dissonance need be suffered, nor change of opinion required” (Trivers, 2011).

 By recognizing immature ego-defending tendencies, we can skeptically evaluate behaviors that don’t coincide with the desired self.
-With focused attention, we discover behaviors that distract for our desired destination.
+With focused attention, we discover behaviors that distract from our desired destination.
 Actions once obscured, now appear obvious.
 We can no longer dispose of the evidence.

 A Few Words by Psychology Fanatic